Michoacán: Tourism

 The Uruapan region stresses its cultural and natural heritage.
 The city is one of the oldest settlements in the state, and was initially settled by the Meseta Purépecha peoples.
 This city contains a number of attractions such as La Huatápera, a colonial era hospital founded by Vasco de Quiroga, the Temple of San Francisco, and the Eduardo Ruiz Municipal Museum.
 Another attraction is the narrowest house in the world as documented by the Guinness Book of World Records.
 Other important cities in the region are Apatzingán and Caracha.

 Uruapan is surrounded by hundreds of hectares of forests and by fertile fields growing fruits and flowers, many of which only grow here.
 Some of the natural attractions of the zone include the Santa Catarina Dam and the La Tzaráacua and La Tzararacuita waterfalls.
 Smaller towns and villages in this region are known for their religious and popular festivals, many of which occur in the summer.
 Examples of these are the feasts of Señor del Calvario in Quinceo, of San Mateo Ahuiran in Paracho and the National Guitar Festival in Paracho.
 The best-known town in the region is San Juan Nuevo Parangaricutiro, which was founded due to the destruction of its original namesake by the eruption of the Paricutín volcano.
 The pre-Hispanic sites of Tingambato and Taretan are in this zone as well, which were important Purépecha cities.

-The town of Paracho is well known throughout both Mexico and elsewhere in the world as a hub of lutherie.
-This is because the town's craftsmen are reputed to making the best sounding guitars and vihuelas in all of Mexico.
-The town is full of music shops that sell ten-string mandolins, armadillo-backed guitars (concheras), acoustic bass guitars; as well as regular classical guitars and mandolins, bajo sextos, vihuelas, guitarrones and many others.
-Many of the stores and workshops allow visitors to watch the guitar-making process directly.
+The town of Paracho Mexico is a home to the craft off lutherie, the craft of building guitars and vihuelas.
+There are shopsin the town that sell mandolins, armadillo-backed guitars (concheras), acoustic bass guitars; as well as regular classical guitars and mandolins, bajo sextos, vihuelas, guitarrones and many others.
+Many of the stores and workshops allow visitors to watch the guitar-making process.